cisagov/pshtt/README.md

 `pshtt` (_"pushed"_) is a tool to scan domains for HTTPS best practices.
 It saves its results to a CSV (or JSON).

 `pshtt` was developed to _push_ organizations— especially large ones like the US Federal Government :us: — to adopt HTTPS across the enterprise.
 Federal agencies must comply with [M-15-13](https://https.cio.gov), a 2015 memorandum from the White House Office of Management and Budget, and [BOD 18-01](https://cyber.dhs.gov), a 2017 directive from the Department of Homeland Security, which require federal agencies to enforce HTTPS on their public web services.
-Much has been done, and [still more yet to do](https://18f.gsa.gov/2017/01/04/tracking-the-us-governments-progress-on-moving-https/).
+Much has been done, but there's [more yet to do](https://18f.gsa.gov/2017/01/04/tracking-the-us-governments-progress-on-moving-https/).

-`pshtt` is a collaboration between the [Department of Homeland Security's National Cybersecurity Assessments and Technical Services (NCATS) team](https://github.com/dhs-ncats) and [the General Service Administration's 18F team](https://18f.gsa.gov), with [contributions from NASA, Lawrence Livermore National Laboratory, and various non-governmental organizations](https://github.com/dhs-ncats/pshtt/graphs/contributors).
+`pshtt` is a collaboration between the Department of Homeland Security's [National Cybersecurity Assessments and Technical Services (NCATS) team](https://github.com/dhs-ncats) and [the General Service Administration's 18F team](https://18f.gsa.gov), with [contributions from NASA, Lawrence Livermore National Laboratory, and various non-governmental organizations](https://github.com/dhs-ncats/pshtt/graphs/contributors).

 ## Getting Started